civetweb/civetweb/docs/api/mg_get_system_info.md

 ### Description

 The function `mg_get_system_info()` returns information collected for the system (operating system, compiler, version, ...).
-The string is in a human readable format - changes in the format are possible in future versions.
+Currently this data is returned as string is in JSON format, but changes to the format are possible in future versions.
+The exact content of the JSON object may vary, depending on the operating system and server version.
 This string should be included for support requests.

 ### See Also